gamma-opt/jb_instructions/course/guides/update_from_template.md

 In this guide, I'll go through the steps of pulling the changes made to our [template](https://github.com/gamma-opt/jb_course_template) into your new course repo.

-We will do so by rebasing, i.e. going back in _git history_ to when the course was cloned/forked, seamlessly applying the changes to the template, and putting back the course-specific commits.
+We will do so by merging, i.e. by treating the course repo as if it is a branch diverged from the template, and joining them together.

-This is probably not the only way to sync the changes made to the template repo, but I think it may be the cleanest.

 ## Preparation